salvadornm/cerisse/doc_new/new_run.md

 };
 ```

-Definition of problem parameters that may be useful
+that may be useful.
+The names follow in the **cons_var_names** array

 ```
 inline Vector<std::string> cons_vars_names={"Density","Xmom","Ymom","Zmom","Energy"};
 ```

-Vector of Name of variables to solve
+The type of variables ??

 ```
 inline Vector<int> cons_vars_type={0,1,2,3,0};
 ```

-Not known ??
+The closures and right-hand-side of equations

 ```
 typedef closures_dt<indicies_t, visc_suth_t, cond_suth_t,